jasonwoodland/iTerm2-borderless/README.md

 * Removed titlebar
 * Removed tab bar line
-* Keep native macOS shadow
+* Native macOS shadow
 * Modified menu bar to resemble Terminal.app shipped with macOS
 * New app icon to resemble the window's appearance
-* Added extra window padding
+* Extra window padding
+* Block cursor doesn't change character foreground color

-Use the pre-built Terminal.app supplied or apply the patch youself by following the steps below.
+Copy the Terminal.app to your Applications directory or apply the patch youself by following the steps below.

 ## Patch it youself